-Members of the House function within the political arena of Washington DC to represent the men, women, and families “back home” in their state districts.
-They spend years building relationships and strengthening their influence with other politicians and businessmen that allows them to create employment opportunities and secure funding for the communities within their district … and to raise money for their own re-election campaigns.
+Members of the House of Representatives work within the political arena of Washington DC to represent the men, women, and families “back home” in their state districts.
+They spend years building relationships and strengthening their influence with other politicians and businessmen that allows them to create employment opportunities and secure funding for the communities within their district.
 The number of representatives each state has in the House could shift as districts are reapportioned every 10 years with data provided by the U.S. Census.

 The primary role of a member of the House is to create laws that benefit his or her constituents.
 New legislation means months and possibly even years of committee work, debate, compromising on amendments, and then rallying votes in the House and Senate.